Docker Tutorial for Beginners Part-I

 When we run and deploy any application or a machine learning model or application or a database or some third parties package they need some libraries and dependencies, Working on multiple applications requires different versions of dependencies can lead to a dependencies conflict.

-This problem could be solved either by using separate machines or by packaging all the dependencies with their application.
+Using separate machines or packaging all the dependencies with their application could solve this problem.

 What is Docker?